GREEENGUARD Gold Certified

 IEQc4.3 “Low-Emitting Materials – Flooring Systems”

 LEED points can be awarded if sealers do not contain VOCs in excess of certain limits.
 Sealers used in terrazzo floors will generally comply.
-For schools, flooring elements must meet the testing and product requirements of the California Department of Health Services Standard Practice for the Testing of Volatile Organic Emissions from Various Sources Using Small-Scale Environmental Chambers, including 2004 Addenda.
 Generally, epoxy terrazzo products will comply.

 IDc1 “Innovation in Design”